Where Is Maasai Market in Nairobi Kenya

 You will also find a variety of wooden carvings, bowls, and baskets to add a little Kenyan vibe to your home.

-Other Places you can Shop Souvenirs apart from Maasai Market
+Other Places you can shop for Souvenirs apart from the Maasai Market in Nairobi

 There are other Masai Markets you can explore and buy souvenirs, artifacts, and decorations from in Nairobi.
 These are just alternative options that you can take if in case Masai Market seems to be far, or closed, or even if you don’t want congested areas.